-IVF can help couples overcome a variety of infertility-related issues they may encounter while trying to conceive a child.
+IVF can help couples overcome a variety of fertility-related issues they may encounter while trying to conceive a child.
 For issues like blocked tubes, advanced stage endometriosis, male factor infertility, poor ovarian reserve, etc., IVF is the first line of treatment.
 In other cases, IVF may be recommended only if other fertility treatments have failed to produce a pregnancy.

 - Check your TSH (Thyroid-Stimulating Hormone).
 This test is crucial because abnormal TSH levels have been linked to miscarriage.